kennylindholm/monitoring/ansible/roles/README.md

 ## License

-These roles are provided under the same license as the original monitoring-stack role.
+These roles are provided under the MIT license.